-The idea of creating a shopping app to support an e-commerce website is an integral part in any online business.
+The idea of creating a shopping app to support an e-commerce website is an integral part of any online business.
 But do you have an overview of the detailed figures to create an Android e-commerce app?

-First of all, it is important to choose the type of your app, which decides the subject, content and framework your app will operate.
+First of all, it is important to choose the type of your app, which decides the subject, content, and framework your app will operate.
 Your mobile app may be a native app, which can be directly installed in Android devices without any network connection; a web-based app, which can be accessed through mobile browsers; or a hybrid app, which is part native apps, part web apps.
 In this case, you are creating an Android e-commerce app so the best choice should be a native app to make your sales in the Android devices to the maximum.
 So, let’s take a look at the expenditure spent on making an Android native app for e-commerce purpose.

 What costs should be included when you create an Android e-commerce app?